 - Married Filing Separately

 While some might sound more straightforward than others, we’ll break down each one so you can be sure you select the right status.

 The IRS doesn’t care if you have a significant other, only if you’re married.
 Unless you are legally married, you are considered single by the federal government.
-This includes divorced or legally separated individuals as well as registered domestic partners.
+This includes individuals who never married, divorced or legally separated individuals, and widows and widowers..
 Make sure to check with your state’s specific laws for state filing purposes.